 Scientists are a little divided as to why this is the case.
 Some believe it is the exposure to bright light, others believe it is because you see objects which are further away.
 Regardless of the scientific debate, spending time outside is a real boost for your eyesight.

-Extreme myopia leads to an increased chance of developing other eye conditions such as glaucoma, cataracts and retinal detachment, and in some extreme cases blindness.
-In Asia, it is believed that 20% of university aged people will develop some form of irreversible vision loss.
+Extreme short-sightedness leads to an increased chance of developing other eye conditions such as glaucoma, cataracts (find out more here) and retinal detachment, and in some extreme cases blindness.
+In Asia, it is believed that 20% of university-aged people will develop some form of irreversible vision loss.

-Over the years our laser eye surgeons have developed techniques to help you if you suffer with short sightedness.
+Over the years our laser eye surgeons have developed techniques to help you if you suffer from short-sightedness.
 During laser surgery, the lasers reshape your cornea which, in turn, refocuses the light rays on your retina.
 This brings distance objects into focus.

-As laser eye surgery is not something you need to insert from time to time, the chances of infection are zero after you make a full recovery.
+As surgery is not something you need to insert from time to time, the chances of infection are zero after you make a full recovery.

-AVC has a second to none success rate at treating myopia, and given the risks and inconveniences of wearing glasses and contact lenses, the best option is to have your vision corrected though eye surgery.
+AVC has a second to none success rate at treating short sighted conditions, and given the risks and inconveniences of wearing glasses and contact lenses, the best option is to have your vision corrected through eye surgery.

-Find Out How AVC Can Treat Your Myopia
+Find Out How AVC Can Treat Your Eyes

 If you have would like to find out more about laser eye surgery at Advanced Vision Care, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation and say goodbye to your short-sightedness today.